FAQ

 The second type is through the University of Oregon.
 There are several different honors you can achieve through the university.
 The Dean’s List and Latin Honors are just two examples and both are determined by GPA.
 The Dean’s List is announced after every fall, winter and spring terms.
 It recognizes undergraduates who earn at least a 3.75 term GPA.

 Most people are aware of Latin Honors.
 This is awarded to graduating students who completed at least 90 credits at the University.
-This distinction is determined by your cumulative UO GPA and how it stands in relation to your graduation class.
 The top 2 percent of the graduation class is awarded summa cum laude.
 The top 5 percent is awarded magna cum laude.
 The top 10 percent is awarded cum laude.
-Because the distinction is awarded based on your percentile rankings, there is no set GPA cut-off.
-What constitutes cum laude for one term can be different for another, depending on who’s graduating that term.

 The third type of honors is membership in an honor society.
 There are numerous honor societies.
 Journalism students in particular may be invited to join Kappa Tau Alpha, a national honor society that recognizes high scholastic and professional standards among journalism majors.
 Membership is by invitation and the student needs to be in the top 10 percent of the school.
 These are just a few examples of honors you may receive during your time at the University of Oregon.
 This is, by no means, an exhaustive list.

-“Didn’t do well” can be very subjective; it might mean that you’ve earned your very first C, or it might mean you flunked two courses and earned a term GPA below a 2.00, putting you on academic warning or, potentially, academic probation.
+“Didn’t do well” might mean that you’ve earned your very first C, or it might mean you flunked two courses and earned a term GPA below a 2.00, putting you on academic warning or, potentially, academic probation.
+If last term was your very first term at UO (either as a first year student or as a transfer student), you may be eligible for First Term Grade Forgiveness.

-What can you do to avoid this happening again?
-First, take stock and see if you can pinpoint why this happened in the first place.
+But, what can you do to improve?
+First, see if you can pinpoint why this happened in the first place.
 Be honest with yourself.
-Were these bad grades a result of too many football games and not enough time in the library?
-Do you understand the material but draw a blank when taking tests?
-Do you do better in classes with essay-type tests but falter in multiple-choice tests (or vice versa)?
-Did you take on too much?
+Were these bad grades a result of too many social activities and not enough time on class work and class attendance?
+Did you understand the material but drew a blank when taking tests?
+Perhaps you do better in classes with essay-type tests but falter in multiple-choice tests (or vice versa)?
+Did you take on too much and spread yourself too thin?

-Talk to your academic advisor about this.
+Talk to your advisor about this.
 We can talk to you about study habits and campus resources that may help you.
-We will probably also encourage you to check out the Teaching and Learning Center.
+We will probably also encourage you to check out the Tutoring and Academic Engagement Center.
 Maybe one of their classes on time management or test anxiety would be helpful for you.
+Meeting with their learning specialists might also help you develop stronger learning skills.

-If you think that your final grade is in error or unexpected based on your earlier performance in the class, you’ll want to get in touch with your professor immediately.
-Naturally, there is a right way and a wrong way to go about doing this.
-The right way would be something like: “I just got my grade and I’d like to talk about it with you when you have some time.
+If you think that your final grade is in error or unexpected based on your earlier performance in the class, get in touch with your professor immediately.
+Here is a recommended approach: “I just got my grade and I’d like to talk about it with you when you have some time.
 I had a B going into the final exam but received a D+ in the class.
 Would it be possible to go over the final with you?
 I’d like to know where I went wrong.”
 This way, you can discuss your final exam and learn from your mistakes.
 Or, if it turns out that your final exam was graded incorrectly, your professor can change your grade.

-The wrong way is to contact your professor and say something like, “I got a D+ in this class, but I think you should have given me at least a C because I worked really hard and went to every class.”
+This approach is not recommended: “I got a D+ in this class, but I think you should have given me at least a C because I worked really hard and went to every class.”
 This approach doesn’t work for several reasons: 1) It’s up to the professor to determine what quality of work deserves what grades.
 Grade percentages are usually noted on the syllabus, and you can ask for feedback throughout the term to figure out how to produce better work.
 2) Attendance and “hard work” don’t guarantee a good grade.
 You have to demonstrate that you’ve learned something and that you’re doing the kind of intellectual work they’re asking of you.
 Approaching an instructor in this way is likely to lead to an unproductive exchange.

 Yes, it’s true but this 12-credit limit is based on one, very large assumption.
 It assumes you’re going to graduate with EXACTLY 180 credits.